 In the event of severe unrest or other conflict, individuals could be required to serve in the military for extended periods of time.
 In response to the increase in terrorist activity and the renewed Palestinian uprising, there has been a significant call up of military reservists, and it is possible that there will be additional call-ups in the future.
-Most male Israeli citizens, including our employees, are subject to compulsory military service through middle age.
 Our operations could be disrupted by the absence for a significant period of time of one or more of our key employees or a significant number of our other employees due to military service.
 Such disruption could harm our operations.